tektronix/vscode-tsplang/server/src/document-open.md

-given a lookup table in the server
+given a document lookup table in the server

 incoming document open
 router can't resolve URI from lookup table